 - An approach that deals with the root cause of the problem, not just the site of the pain

-Once the assessment is completed, you will be assigned a customized sequence of stretches and exercises called a daily menu.
+The Initial Assessment lasts for 1.5 hours and begins with a physical assessment.
+You will be assigned a customized sequence of stretches and exercises called a daily menu.
 Most clients will need to do their menu once per day, and some will need to do their menu twice per day for best results.
 Your menu will take anywhere from 15 minutes to 1 hour depending on what you need and what you are realistically able to do.

 In subsequent sessions your exercise routine will be reviewed with you to ensure you are staying on track, posture will be re-assessed, and your exercises will be adjusted on an as-needed basis in order to promote progress.

 The Postural Alignment Session is done in a series.

 The Consultation is FREE and is scheduled after the forms are submitted, including health history and your postural assessment.

 The Initial session includes a professional posture and movement assessment, a E-Pete computer generated exercise menu that is adjusted to the client’s time allowance and goals… it is 1.5 hours and $150.00.